192.168.16.1 - Admin Login

 There are two ways to reset your 192.168.16.1 wireless router to its factory preset default settings:

-1. In the actual admin management panel, a tab named System or Factory Defaults would lead you to a button that would reset all the settings to the initially set by the vendor ones.
+1. In the actual admin management panel, a tab named System or Factory Defaults would lead you to a button that would reset all the router settings to the initially set by the vendor ones.
+This includes resetting any custom security settings and admin password you have configured.